ylsung/rsq/README.md

 ## Environment Variables
 Set the environment variables (`CODEPATH`, `CHECKPOINT_PATH`) in [`scripts/env.sh`](scripts/env.sh). `CODEPATH` should be set as the directory of this repo.
 For example, set it to `XXX/rsq` if this repo's directory is XXX/rsq.
 Be sure to manually create the `CHECKPOINT_PATH` before using the scripts.

+Also, remember to log into your account via huggingface-cli.

 ## Dataset

 ### Short-context Tasks